 Cheerleader Uniform Designs Eligible for Copyright Protection, Sixth Circuit Rules

-In a closely-watched fashion design case, the Sixth Circuit ruled last week that decorative designs on cheerleading uniforms are eligible for copyright protection.
 The US Copyright Act does not provide protection for functional aspects of clothing.
 However, it is possible to obtain copyright protection for purely-decorative features of clothing that exist independently of an article’s utilitarian aspects, which is the heart of the issue the Sixth Circuit was grappling with.
 The 2-1 opinion in Varsity Brands et al. v.
 Star Athletica overturned a district court ruling which found that the decorative components of the uniforms were not “conceptually separable” from the utilitarian apparel such that copyright protection would apply.

 The Sixth Circuit disagreed, holding that the chevrons, stripes, and other decorative elements of plaintiff Varsity Brands Inc.’s uniforms could be “identified separately from, and are capable of existing independently of, the utilitarian aspects of cheerleading uniforms,” thus holding that “Varsity’s graphic designs are copyrightable subject matter.”
 Whether Varsity’s designs were copyrightable was a threshold issue that the court had to decide before determining whether defendant, rival uniform producer Star Athletica, had infringed on Varsity’s designs.
 Varsity Brands Inc. is the world’s largest producer of cheerleader gear.